LokeshKataria1925/Hospital-Discharge-Analysis/README.md

 # Hospital-Discharge-Analysis
-To analyze data, build predictive models, and generate insights that  help in better decision-making, optimization, and problem solving  using data.
+# To analyze data, build predictive models, and generate insights that  help in better decision-making, optimization, and problem solving  using data.
+Analyzed hospital discharge data to uncover trends in patient admissions, discharge outcomes, and healthcare resource utilization.
+Conducted data cleaning, exploratory data analysis (EDA), and visualization to identify key factors affecting patient recovery and length of stay.
+Applied machine learning techniques to predict discharge-related outcomes and generated insights that could support hospital administrators in improving patient care and operational efficiency.